 - Review of annual performance audits.

-Citizen Oversight Panel meetings are the first and third Thursdays of each month from 8:30 to 11 a.m. in the Santa Fe Room at Union Station.
+Citizen Oversight Panel meetings are the first and third Wednesdays of each month from 8:30 to 11 a.m.
 Additional COP or Citizen Oversight Panel Task Force meetings take place as needed.
+Currently, the meetings are taking place virtually.

 Current panel openings

-There are currently two positions open representing the South King County and Pierce subareas, and there will be one opening in the Snohomish subarea in early spring 2019.
-Please apply – Sound Transit relies on the oversight and expertise of this dedicated and independent group of volunteers.
+There are currently two positions from Snohomish County subarea, two positions from the North King County subarea, one position from the South King County subarea, one position from the Pierce County subarea, and one position from the East King County subarea available on the panel.
+Please apply - Sound Transit relies on the oversight and expertise of this dedicated and independent group of volunteers.

 The panel reports its findings and suggested improvements to the board on behalf of the region's citizens.
 The COP's vigilance, continuous feedback and constructive suggestions help ensure the success of Sound Transit.